build-server-protocol/build-server-protocol/docs/specification.md

    * via method buildTarget/dependencySources */
   dependencySourcesProvider?: Boolean;

-  /** The server cam provide a list of dependency modules (libraries with meta information)
+  /** The server can provide a list of dependency modules (libraries with meta information)
    * via method buildTarget/dependencyModules */
   dependencyModulesProvider?: Boolean;